Equitable Distribution Attorney: Fair and Equitable Division of Your Marital Assets

 The Courts use a variety of factors to determine the equitable distribution award to a party.
 According to Domestic Relations Law Section 236(B) (5-a)(c)

-When determining an equitable distribution of property the court considers the following:
+When determining an equitable distribution of property, the court considers the following:

-If you are considering divorce contact our office to discuss how we an help your reach a fair and equitable division of your marital assets.
-At the Law Offices of David L. Martin, Esq., P.C. we will handle your divorce with care and concern so that your best interests are served.
+If you are considering divorce, contact our office to discuss how we can help your reach a fair and equitable division of your marital assets.
+At the Law Offices of David L. Martin, Esq., P.C., we will handle your divorce with care and concern so that your best interests are served.
 Contact us today to find out how we can assist you.